-In addition to determining whether an ad might be inappropriate for a specific page, this system might be used to specifically target certain pages for time-sensitive advertisements.
+In addition to determining whether an ad might be inappropriate for a specific page, this system might be used to target certain pages for time-sensitive advertisements specifically.
 For example, when the content of a page involves a recent natural disaster, advertisements, and public service announcements involving relief efforts might be more easily shown on those pages.

 Sensitive and Non-Sensitive Categories and Subcategories

 The patent includes several examples of categories that might be assigned to pages and provide examples of “sensitive” and “non-sensitive” examples of each, involving sex, weapons, accidents, crime, terrorism, and war.
 Here is their breakdown from the larger accidents category:

-ACCIDENTS: Accidents pages are pages such as news articles, analysis, or commentary on events resulting in fatalities.
+ACCIDENTS: Accidents pages include news articles, analysis, or commentary on events resulting in fatalities.